GB RANKING4

 About

-He burst onto the scene with impressive victories over Jannik Sinner and Alexander Bublik at the 2021 cinch Championships at the Queen’s Club and has since been on an upwards trajectory – becoming the youngest Brit to win three ATP Challenger titles in two months, the first Brit to qualify for the Next Gen Finals and building strong performances in the 2022 Rothesay International Eastbourne, Canada Masters and US Open.
+He burst onto the scene with impressive victories over Jannik Sinner and Alexander Bublik at the 2021 cinch Championships at the Queen’s Club and has since been on an upwards trajectory – becoming the youngest Brit to win three ATP Challenger titles in two months and became the first Brit to qualify for the Next Gen Finals.

-He is coached LTA National Coach James Trotman at the National Tennis Centre as part of his support through the LTA’s Pro Scholarship Programme, which provides medical, coaching and financial support to Britain’s highest potential young players.
+He is coached LTA National Coach James Trotman at the National Tennis Centre as part of his support through our Elite Players Programme.

 Quick-fire facts